jonathanelscpt/ciscocucmapi/README.md

 ## Features

- - Simplified Pythonic wrapping of Cisco UC SOAP-based APIs
+ - Simplified Pythonic wrapping of Cisco UC SOAP APIs
+ - `python-zeep`-based client under the hood - much faster than `suds`
- - Complete abstraction from AXL SOAP API
+ - Complete abstraction from AXL SOAP API - no xml!
  - Native Python tooling includes:
-   - API interactions using native Python tools
-   - Native returned AXL data objects modelled with `dict`-like characteristics
+   - Native returned AXL data objects modelled with a `dict`-like interface and characteristics
+   - xml order is honoured due to `OrderedDict` implementation
    - AXL crud operations supported using both Python objects and native AXL calling requirements
  - Transparent sourcing of AXL credentials from local environment variables
+ - Easy, template-able reading and writing to JSON objects, making Cisco UC DevOps implementations a reality

 ## Installation